kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Raspberry Pi OS Install

-Node Red can be installed on almost any Raspberry Pi, including a Pi Zero.
+Node Red can be installed on almost any Raspberry Pi.
 Instructions for installing Node Red on other systems can be found on the Node Red website.
-For instructions on how to build a Rasbperry Pi there are tons of YouTube videos out there on how to build from scratch and image.
-I created a primer on the Node Red for Ham Radio Groups IO page that you can use plus a video on how to image your Pi.
+For instructions on how to build a Rasbperry Pi, there are tons of YouTube videos out there on how to build from scratch and image.
+I created a primer on the Node Red for Ham Radio Groups IO page that you can use, plus a video on how to image your Pi.
+See below.

 [Groups IO Raspberry Pi Imager How To](https://groups.io/g/nodered-hamradio/message/5426)